-Patrick Zettler Federal Aviation Administration (FAA) Airports Division - Alaska Region Anchorage like that because we plan to build a lodge on the property.
-Who is responsible for clarifying further details?"
-"We are in receipt for the 28 January 2019 public notice for the Donlin Gold LLC Applications.
+Patrick Zettler Federal Aviation Administration (FAA) Airports Division - Alaska Region Anchorage "We are in receipt for the 28 January 2019 public notice for the Donlin Gold LLC Applications.
 Federal Aviation Regulations Part 157 requires all persons proposing any construction, alteration, activation, deactivation, or change to the status or use of a civil or joint-use (civil/military) airport notify the FAA at least 90 days before such initiating activity.
 The required notification is via submission of FAA form 7480 (attached).
-Request that as a condition of DNR authorizing ADL 232199, development of an airstrip and related improvements, the and land use permit applications and preliminary decisions under consideration by SCRO that are identified in the public notice.
+Request that as a condition of DNR authorizing ADL 232199, development of an airstrip and related improvements, the applicant be required to file a farm 7480 with the FAA in and land use permit applications and preliminary decisions under consideration by SCRO that are identified in the public notice.
 This comment was forwarded to DNR's Division of Oil and Gas State Pipeline Coordinator's Section, which is adjudicating the gas pipeline right-of-way and responsible for clarifying further details about the pipeline.
 Donlin is required to coordinate with the FAA to secure all required authorizations for airstrip construction, maintenance, and operation. applicant be required to fila a farm 7480 with the FAA in accordance with 14 CFR Part 157" Margaret Henderson Anchorage Seeking employment with Donlin Gold.
 This comment is outside the scope of the Decision.
 Charles Schafer New York NY Offering business services to Donlin Gold.
 This comment is outside the scope of the decision.
 Mike Kalodimos Morton Grove Illinois Company Offering business services to Donlin Gold.
 This comment is outside the scope of the decision.